 Data explorer

-Working with data explorer
+Working with the data explorer

 In the data explorer, data points (measurements or sensor data) can be visualized.